AKAM Bear Put Spread Strategy

 Frequently asked questions

-A bear put spread on AKAM is the bear put spread strategy applied to AKAM (stock).
+- A bear put spread on AKAM is the bear put spread strategy applied to AKAM (stock).
 The strategy is structurally moderately bearish: A bear put spread buys an at-the-money put and sells an out-of-the-money put at a lower strike for defined risk and defined reward bounded by the strike width.
-With AKAM stock trading near $150.58, the strikes shown on this page are snapped to the nearest listed AKAM chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With AKAM stock at $125.20 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed AKAM chain strike and the premiums come straight from that session's bid/ask midpoint.

-The breakeven for the AKAM bear put spread priced on this page is roughly $147.70 at expiration, derived from end-of-day chain premiums.
+- The breakeven for the AKAM bear put spread priced on this page is roughly $122.70 at expiration, derived from the August 14, 2026 end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current AKAM market-implied 1-standard-deviation expected move is approximately 14.37%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The AKAM market-implied 1-standard-deviation expected move in the same options snapshot is approximately 13.68%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.